Christabel Russell: Second divorce case and appeals to High Court and House of Lords

 Christabel Russell's appeal against this verdict was unanimously dismissed by the three judges of the High Court with costs awarded against her.
 She then appealed to House of Lords in 1924 where five law lords heard the case: lords Finlay, Birkenhead, Dunedin, Carson and Sumner.
 By a majority they concluded that, under established English law, a husband or wife is not permitted to give evidence that their child, though born in wedlock, is actually illegitimate.
-Hence the husband's evidence that he had never had intercourse with his wife should not have been allowed in court, the appeal court had been in error, and there had been no admissable evidence of adultery.
+Hence the husband's evidence that he had never had intercourse with his wife should not have been allowed in court, the appeal court had been in error, and there had been no admissible evidence of adultery.
 The upshot was that the couple remained legally married and the child remained the couple's.

 Court case concerning legitimacy of Geoffrey Russell

 Christabel Russell's husband was still denying he was the father of her son Geoffrey so another court case led to the judge, Rigby Swift, issuing a decree in 1926: "I decree and declare that the petitioner Geoffrey Denis Erskine Russell is the lawful child of his parents, the Hon.
 John Russell and Christabel Hulme Russell".